openaps/AndroidAPSdocs/docs/EN/Hardware/Libre2.rst

 .. image:: ../images/fsl2pic6.jpg
   :alt: LibreLink connection established

 Now the smartphone settings can be changed again if necessary, e.g. if you want to save power.
 Location service can be switched off, volume can be set to zero or alarms can be switched off again.
-The values are transferred anyway.
+The bloodsugar levels are transferred anyway.

 When starting the next sensor, however, all settings must be set again!